Squidly271/unraid-docker-templates-2/README.md

 # unraid-docker-templates
 MrKru-x's docker templates for unRAID

 This repository holds Docker templates for Docker images to be used in unRAID 6.
-Currently holds templates for Wekan and mongoDB .
-This repository holds Docker templates for Docker images to be used in unRAID 6.
-Currently holds templates for Wekan and mongoDB are "work in progress of a "nob"" next is to add email compability to the image.
+Currently holds templates for Wekan and mongoDB are "work in progress of a "nob"", next is to add email compability to the image.

 Installation
 Go to the unRAID control panel -> extensions -> Docker